 In April 1903, Atlanta landed troops at Santo Domingo to protect American interests during unrest in the country, followed in December at Porto Bello, Panama, with similar orders.
 For the remaining of her service as protective cruiser, she served in the Atlantic and participated in midshipman cruises from Annapolis, Maryland.
 In November 1905, she was transferred to Norfolk, Virginia, where she served as a barracks ship, until transferred as such to Charleston, South Carolina.
 In March 1912, Atlanta was taken out of service and sold for scrapping that June.

-A model of Atlanta is on display in the Great White Fleet exhibit at the National Museum of the U.S. Navy, Building 76.
+A model of Atlanta is on display at the National Museum of the U.S. Navy, Building 76, Bay 16, Left Side.

 Image: 19-N-16327: Protected Cruiser USS Atlanta, early 1900s, while in New York Harbor.
 Note State of Liberty to the left of bow.
 Official U.S Bureau of Ships Photograph, now in the collections of the National Archives.